SyhabouthAlex/aniseason/README.md

 # AniSeason

-See when new episodes of currently airing animes will premiere.
-Log in and use the follow functionality to track the shows you want to watch.
+See currently airing shows for this season and when their next episodes will premiere.
+Register an account and use the follow functionality to track the shows you want to watch on your own personal list.

 ## Website
 [https://aniseason.herokuapp.com/](https://aniseason.herokuapp.com/)

 ## Technologies used